DharatiiPatel/ds-intern-challenge-submission/AI_NOTE.md

 ## Did You Use AI?

 Yes.
-I used Cursor with Claude and Codex.
+I used Cursor, Claude and Codex.

 ## How You Used It

 I read the challenge files and the domain packet, then opened the CSV and just scrolled through it.
-The notes column made the big issues obvious, so I already knew what looked trustworthy and what did not.
+I looked through all the columns and investigated the data so I already knew what looked trustworthy and what did not.

 After that, I used AI to help me turn those notes into a small script and cleaner wording.

 I also compared Claude and Codex while drafting.
 Claude pushed more toward ranking workflows and left some noisy rows in the totals, which made Lead summary look too good.
 Codex stayed closer to a short weekly brief for a teammate.
 That comparison was useful but I still made some changes so it matched the assumptions I cared about like dropping the demo rows and keeping Aug 7.

 ## **One Prompt, Workflow, Or Moment That Helped**